 - Unzip and run the vSpace Server package or the CD Install version.

 - Click Next to continue

-- In the next two windows you will be prompted to agree to licence agreement
+- In the next two windows, you will be prompted to agree to license agreement

 - Click I Agree and Next in both cases

 - Next, you will be prompted to select the initial resolution installation